£28.50 £30.00

-'Peace on Earth' short sleeved cycling jersey, likely made in the 1990s given the style.
-An excellent choice for wearing on your vintage bike, and also a responsible alternative to buying brand new cycling kit!
+Vintage Van Der Heijden's Meubelen cycling cap, hailing from The Netherlands and likely made in the 1980s given the style.
+An excellent choice for wearing on your vintage bike (or any occasion you fancy of course), and also a great alternative to buying brand new cycling kit!

 We've been safely sending orders around the world since 2010.
 There's a handy shipping calculator on the shopping cart page so you can see the cost of postage as soon as you've added it to your basket.
 Your order will be carefully packed and sent with tracking & insurance, we despatch most orders within 2-3 days but larger items and orders placed before the weekend can take an extra day or two to process.